maheshkr-code/gcp_professional_machine_learning_engineer_exam_notes/BQML_tensorflow_model.md

 ---

-This avoids provisioning/operating endpoints, IAM wiring for online prediction, or writing glue code—fastest and least complex for a SQL-only workflow.
+This avoids provisioning/operating endpoints, IAM wiring for online prediction, or writing glue code - fastest and least complex for a SQL-only workflow.

 * Simplicity: All-SQL workflow; no serving stack.
 * Efficiency: Pushes scoring to BigQuery’s distributed engine on your data in place.